hendrixgg/Hendrix-Note-Share/APSC221/Sunk Cost.md

 priority:
 author: "[[Hendrix Gryspeerdt]]"
 ---
-A cost that occurred int the past and has no relevance to estimates of future costs and revenues related to an alternative course of action.
+A cost that occurred in the past and has no relevance to estimates of future costs and revenues related to an alternative course of action.

 A cost that is common to all alternative (future) decisions.